 Part 1 The Prelude

 For the TXNG group, the journey was a bit more complicated.
 Again, almost nothing in the way of records exist of their wanderings; only fragmented survivor memories.
 As the Japanese invasion was imminent, LTC Tharp moved the bulk of his force west to support the defensive effort.
 He left E Battery to defend the airfield at Surabaja.
-In the first week if MAR, there were various skirmishes between the advancing Japanese and Australian troops.
+In the first week of MAR, there were various skirmishes between the advancing Japanese and Australian troops.
 The 131 FA fired their 75mm guns in support of the Australian force.
 But resistance was futile.
 It is estimated that the invasion force on Java alone was 80,000 strong.
 When word came that the Dutch authorities had capitulated on 8 MAR, Tharp had his men disable their cannons and they withdrew east, away from the Japanese line of advance.
-Somehow a rumor had started that the USS HOUSTON was en route to the port in SE Java where the 131 had been delivered to Java.
-So they convoyed over there in their trucks.
+Somehow a rumor had started that the USS HOUSTON was en route to the port in SE Java.
+Some of the men tried to get to the port to find a way off the island; all were eventually capyured.
 Of course, they had no way of knowing that the HOUSTON lay at the bottom of the Sunda Strait for almost a week.

 Tharp took a vote of his men, a contingent of over 500.
 Should they stay and await capture and take their chances as a unit or should they disperse into the mountains on the east end of the island and fend for themselves, even to the point of waging a guerrilla war on the invaders?
 In their short time on the island they had come to realize that the Javanese were resentful of their Dutch colonial authorities and were looking at the Japanese as a ‘liberating’ force.
 How wrong they were!
 But with that attitude, the Americans did not believe that they could successfully evade the Japanese once they established full control of the island.
 The locals would more likely turn them in than assist them in hiding.
 So finally after a week or so, a Japanese unit arrived and LTC Tharp surrendered his unit.
 They were disarmed but Tharp convinced the Japanese Major to allow them to keep their vehicles and convoy to the POW site.
 Once again, we suffer from a dearth of records but it seems that the Army group moved slowly west in a series of short hops.
 Along the way they were relieved of their vehicles which the soldiers say they sabotaged in various way such as draining the oil from the transmissions.
 They laughed as the drivers struggled to change gears in vehicles that already had a different gear pattern than theirs.